markwang0/old_markwang0.github.io/_pages/about.md

 I am interested in flood inundation mapping, compound hazards, GIS, and high-performance computing.

-Before graduate school I was a green infrastructure engineer in the private and public sectors as well as a 2019-20 Fulbright Fellow.
+Before graduate school I worked as a green infrastructure engineer in the private and public sectors.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.